Jail Industries Plant Nursery

 - Vermiculture (worm bins) demonstrations to reduce kitchen waste

-- Vegetable starts for schools and community gardens
+- Vegetable starts for school and community gardens

 - Landscape design and materials for public facilities

 - Organic food for Sonoma County Jail inmates

 - Donation of excess vegetables to local food banks and community groups